-We use two measures of CEO compensation, one based on compensation as "realized" and the other based on compensation as "granted."
+We use two measures of CEO compensation: one based on compensation as "realized," and the other based on compensation as "granted."
 Both measures include the same measures of salary, bonuses, and long-term incentive payouts.
-The difference lies in how each measure treats stock awards and stock options, major components of CEO compensation that change value from when they are first provided, or granted, to when they are realized.
+The difference lies in how each measure treats stock awards and stock options-major components of CEO compensation that change value from when they are first provided, or granted, to when they are realized.

-The realized measure of compensation includes the value of stock options when they are actually realized or exercised, capturing the change in value from when the options were granted to when the CEO invokes the options, usually after the stock price has risen and the options values have increased.
+The realized measure of compensation includes the value of stock options when they are actually realized or exercised, capturing the change in value from when the options were granted to when the CEO invokes the options, usually after the stock price has risen and options value has increased.
 The realized compensation measure also values stock awards at their value when vested (usually three years after being granted), capturing any change in the stock price as well as additional stock awards provided as part of a performance award.

 The granted measure of compensation values stock options and restricted stock awards by their "fair value" when granted.
-This fair value must be estimated given a number of assumptions about the future path of stock prices, interest rates, and other variables.
+This fair value must be estimated based on several assumptions about the future path of stock prices, interest rates, and other variables.
 Compustat estimates of the fair value of options and stock awards as granted are derived from the Black-Scholes model.
-For details on the construction of these measures and benchmarking to other studies, see Sabadish and Mishel 2013.
+For details on the construction of these measures and benchmarking to other studies, see Sabadish and Mishel (2013).

 In some sense, realized measures of pay are backward-looking, while granted measures are forward-looking.
-Realized measures of stock-related pay in 2022 are essentially measuring how much money CEOs were able to bring home based (largely) on the past year's stock options and awards.
-Granted measures of stock-related pay in 2022 are essentially measuring estimates of how much new options and awards are likely to pay off in future years.
-Because neither measure perfectly maps onto a measure of how much a CEO "earned" in a single particular year, reporting both can be useful.
+Realized measures of stock-related pay in 2023 are essentially measuring how much money CEOs were able to bring home based (largely) on the past year's stock options and awards.
+Granted measures of stock-related pay in 2023 are essentially estimating how much new options and awards are likely to pay off in future years.
+Because neither measure perfectly maps onto a measure of how much a CEO "earned" in a single particular year, reporting both can be useful for understanding the full picture.